 Unfortunately, Frank, a diabetic, lost his leg and their financial troubles began.
 They found themselves evicted with nowhere to lay their heads.
 Dianne, Frank, and White Lightning “Whitey” were living on the streets of Charleston, West Virginia for over two months.

-How Rescue Bank Helped
+How GOODS Helped

 While Dianne and Frank had offers for someone to foster Whitey, they refused to leave him.
 Despite the fact that, without him, they would be allowed to sleep in one of several shelters.
-Even if it meant that they could shower, wash their clothes, and lay their heads on a pillow, but they refused because life without Whitey was not an option.
+Even if it meant that they could shower, wash their clothes, and lay their heads on a pillow, they refused because life without Whitey was not an option.

 When asked why, they simply say that he is their life and they can’t imagine a day without him.
 He is their companion, their child, their emotional support, and their link to a life they once had.